Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - Baylor has played five games, with three wins against the spread.

-- The Bears have covered the spread twice this season when favored by 2.5 points or more (in three chances).
+- The Bears have been favored by 2.5 points or more three times this season and have covered the spread in two of them.

-- Baylor's games this year have hit the over three times in five opportunities (60%).
+- Baylor has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).

-- The Bears rack up 37 points per game, 19 more than the Mountaineers give up per outing (18).
+- The Bears rack up 19 more points per game (37) than the Mountaineers give up (18).

 - When Baylor records more than 18 points, it is 3-1 against the spread and 4-0 overall.